Titas-In-Cloud/Team-Project-Specification-2/specification-3/README.md

 part of practical 3 for CSC1034 at Newcastle University.
 In this web application, I have produced a simple to home page which links to other pages.
 Each specification has its own web page in which their respective code is presented on these pages.
-Users can navigate using the navigation bar, they can also log in or register.
+Users can navigate using the navigation bar.
 A brief documentation is presented on the About page.
 On the homepage, the author of each specification as well as the date is presented.

 ## Installation